-The two current concentrations (Agricultural Engineering and Biological Engineering) are being phased down and replaced with 6 new concentrations.
+Provide a briefThe two current concentrations (Agricultural Engineering and Biological Engineering)description ofare being phased down and replaced with 6 new concentrations.what changes arebeing made to theprogram.

 Why are these changes necessary?

 Revisions to the Agricultural and Biological Engineering (ABE) major will provide more cohesive progression of introductory fundamental ABE courses during years 1 and 2, followed by distinctive concentrations in focused career fields.
 The concentrations will communicate to potential students and employers the capabilities of students graduating from the ABE major with one of the concentrations.